sourcegraph/handbook/content/marketing/digital_marketing_programs.md

 ### Strategy

-Paid digital programs at Sourcegraph are focused on both awareness and lead gen:
+Paid digital programs at Sourcegraph generate demand through awareness and acquisition strategies:

-- Awareness – get the message out about Sourcegraph and Universal Code Search to developers worldwide
+- Awareness – get the message out about Sourcegraph and our products to developers worldwide
-- Lead gen – generate inquiries/leads (i.e., email addresses) using high-intent offers
+- Acquisition – deliver value through product sign-ups, demos, and other high-impact offers

 ### Offers

 We use a variety of CTAs, including:

-- Product trials [Try Sourcegraph](https://about.sourcegraph.com/get-started/), [Search Open Source Code on Sourcegraph Cloud](https://sourcegraph.com/search) – these are designed to generate usage/testing of the Sourcegraph product, for both the local install and Cloud product
+- Product trials [Search Code](https://sourcegraph.com/search), [Deploy Locally] (https://about.sourcegraph.com/#get-started), [Sign-up for Sourcegraph](https://sourcegraph.com/sign-up) – these are designed to increase product use, especially among new users, for both the local install and Cloud product
 - [Blog content](https://about.sourcegraph.com/blog/) – these campaigns offer educational content from the Sourcegraph blog to enable developers to increase their skills and think of Sourcegraph as a developer resource
 - Testimonial content & [case studies](https://about.sourcegraph.com/case-studies/) – testimonial quotes from customers and case study offers provide third-party credibility for both individual developers and their managers

 ### Audiences

-> **For developer-focused campaigns**, we speak directly to individual practitioners who are trying to solve specific Big Code problems that Sourcegraph can address (better code search, better code reviews, finding & fixing bugs faster, etc.)
+> **For developer-focused campaigns**, we speak directly to individual practitioners who are trying to solve specific problems that Sourcegraph can address (better code search, better code reviews, finding & fixing bugs faster, etc.)

-> **For manager-focused campaigns**, we speak to engineering managers who may have larger organizational challenges, such as onboarding new team members, finding security vulnerabilities, moving from monolith to microservices, etc.
+> **For manager-focused campaigns**, we speak to engineering leads and managers who may have larger organizational challenges, such as onboarding new team members, finding security vulnerabilities, moving from monolith to microservices, etc.

-When it’s possible to serve ads to specific personas at select companies (e.g., on LinkedIn, Bing display network through LinkedIn audience network), we serve ads to developers/managers at our Target Accounts.
+When it’s possible to serve ads to specific personas at select companies (e.g., on LinkedIn, Bing display network through LinkedIn audience network, Triblio), we serve ads to developers/managers at our Target Accounts.

 ### Goals

 - **Web-based awareness programs** – when clickthrough ads are being served on developer-facing websites or networks, our goals are to see Sourcegraph website visitors (traffic) from those ads and multiple page visits/actions (engagements) taken by those visitors, which shows interest in learning more about Sourcegraph
-- **Podcast sponsorships and other sponsorships** that don’t provide clickthrough opportunities – we consider these awareness campaigns only, as part of our overall community building efforts
+- **Podcast sponsorships and other sponsorships** that don’t provide clickthrough opportunities – we consider these awareness campaigns only, as part of our overall demand creation efforts
-- **Lead gen campaigns** designed to generate inquiries/leads are measured by the number of high-intent actions taken that generate email inquiries, including submitting a Contact Us / Request for Demo form, downloading the free/open-source version of Sourcegraph, or signing up for a Sourcegraph.com Account to save searches on our web-based Cloud product.
+- **Acquisition campaigns** designed to generate leads are measured by the number of leads created as a result of the campaign.
+A lead is created when a person does a high-intent action such as submitting a Contact Us / Request for Demo form, downloading the free/open-source version of Sourcegraph, or signing up for a Sourcegraph.com Account to save searches on our web-based Cloud product.

 ### Channels